EU Regulation 536/2014

 How can sponsors participate in the piloting?

 Sponsors may express their interest in participating the pilot in the cover letter accompanying the advance notification filed with TUKIJA.

 Click the links for further information about how to file an advance notification and deadlines for filing the notification as well as for the advance notification form and instructions for filling out the form (only in Finnish).
 In addition, sponsors will be requested to give their consent for TUKIJA and Fimea, in order to share documents related to application in the pilot process.

 Fimea and TUKIJA will choose the clinical trial applications that are suitable for the pilot and inform all those who expressed their interest whether the application will be included in the pilot or whether it will be assessed in accordance with the current practice.

-Only a limited number of clinical trial applications will be admitted to the pilot, and applications concerning investigational ATMPs and the COVID-19 pandemic will be excluded from it.
+Only a limited number of clinical trial applications will be admitted to the pilot, and applications concerning investigational ATMPs, the COVID-19 pandemic or in VHP process will be excluded from it.
 No safety assessments will be carried out in the pilot.

 The potential inclusion of substantial amendments in the project will be determined during the pilot.

 1. The sponsor expresses its interest to participate in the national pilot of the EU Regulation in the cover letter accompanying the advance notification submitted to TUKIJA.